creator35lwb-web/YSense-AI-Attribution-Infrastructure/docs/YSense-AI-White-Paper-v1.1.md

 The methodology ensures AI systems receive not just information but understanding of why experiences matter and how they shape human wisdom.
 This comprehensive capture preserves knowledge that might otherwise disappear in digital transformation while providing AI systems with nuanced understanding necessary for meaningful human interaction.

-The Five-Layer Perception Toolkit™ represents YSense™'s core value proposition—the ability to capture irreplaceable human wisdom in structured format that preserves its full richness while making it accessible for ethical AI development.
-This methodology transforms YSense™ from simple data collection platform into library of human wisdom that honors the depth and complexity of human knowledge.
+The Five-Layer Perception Toolkit™ represents YSenseAI™'s core value proposition—the ability to capture irreplaceable human wisdom in structured format that preserves its full richness while making it accessible for ethical AI development.
+This methodology transforms YSenseAI™ from simple data collection platform into library of human wisdom that honors the depth and complexity of human knowledge.

 ---